tashapiro/peloton-stats/README.md

 ## Peloton Background

-Peloton is a tech/fitness company whose goal is to "bring ...the excitement of boutique fitness into the home."
-Peloton was founded in 2012, and produces fitess equipment such as the Peloton Bike and Peloton Tread.
-The company also rolled out an interactive app that allows users to take classes from anywhere (membership based fee).
-Although Peloton is known originally for their bike equipment and classes, the company has branched out into other modals of fitness.
+Peloton is a fitness company that produces exercise equipment, including stationary bicycles and treadmills, as well as a subscription-based fitness app.
+The company's products are designed to be used in the home and are accompanied by live and on-demand fitness classes that users can stream on their devices.
+Peloton's stationary bikes and treadmills are known for their sleek design and advanced technology, which includes touchscreens and other features that allow users to track their workouts and monitor their progress.
+The company's fitness app offers a wide range of classes, including cycling, running, strength training, yoga, and more.

 Excerpt from [Wikipedia](https://en.wikipedia.org/wiki/Peloton_(exercise_equipment_company)):